+Banff in Winter is a sight you have to see at least once in your lifetime.
 A winter weekend holiday to Banff National Park – a UNESCO World Heritage Site – is an unforgettable experience that will leave you longing for the stunning scenery, abundance of activity and fresh mountain air long after the season ends and the snow melts.
 While many people think winter in Banff is reserved only for downhill skiing, that’s definitely not the case – there is so much to do and see!
-Winter is our favorite time in Banff, with lower crowds come lower costs, with incredible hotel and meal deals, especially midweek.
+There is great cross-country skiing, snowshoeing and a number of other great winter activities in Banff National Park.

 Insider tip: December and January are typically quite cold.
 If you can handle the cold you can expect cheap prices and no crowds.

 Banff is blessed with an abundance of accommodation options, from economic to extravagant, state-of-the-art to historical – and all that’s in between.

 Luckily in winter, there is typically ample parking in Banff, so you don’t necessarily need to stay right in the center of Banff town.
 That said, it is nice to walk out of your hotel and directly to the restaurant or coffee shop you want to visit.

 For families, the best option in Banff is Hidden Ridge Resort.
 A 15-minute walk from downtown Banff, these condos are tucked into a ridge overlooking Banff proper with beautiful views of the world-class scenery and town below.
 The newer luxury condos that can sleep eight are the best – ideal for families or groups – and the open fireplaces, outdoor hot tub and kitchen make this place a truly magical weekend setting.
 If you’re booking a smaller room, make sure it’s not a lower level room, as these can be dark and loud.